Kieran-Bacon/stow/docs/faq.md

 # Frequently asked questions

+## Can files and managers be seralised

+Yes.

 ## How to put into things into a directory

 The put method takes the source artefact and puts it directly at the location given by destination.
 If you'd like to move things by bulk into a destination and keep the same name you can write the following